Skip to content

 Beirut Ghost Theme Typography Dropcap Large

-To save time each time you create a new Drop Cap, you can create it as a snippet.
+To save time, you can create it as a snippet.

 Changing Theme Typeface

-The theme loads DM Sans using Google Fonts in the theme partials/typography.hbs file.
-It is then assigned as a CSS Variable and other system fonts as a backup as the following example.
+The theme loads DM Sans via Google Fonts in partials/typography.hbs.
+It is then assigned to a CSS variable, with system fonts as fallbacks, as follows:

 :root {